Teast

 TEFL (Teaching English as a Foreign Language)

 TEFL certifications vary widely in quality and format.
-The gold standard is a 120-hour TEFL course, often completed online or in a blended format.
-These courses cover basic teaching theory, lesson planning, and language skills, and many are designed for people with no previous teaching experience.
+The standard is a 120-hour TEFL course, often completed online or in a blended format.
+These courses cover essential teaching skills—lesson planning, classroom management, grammar, and activity design.
+Many are designed for complete beginners with no prior teaching experience.

-The beauty of TEFL is accessibility—it’s relatively affordable, doesn’t require a teaching license, and is recognized by schools and online platforms all over the world.
-Some courses include job placement assistance or guaranteed interviews, which is helpful if you're new to the field.
+One key advantage of TEFL is accessibility—it’s relatively affordable, flexible, and recognized by schools and online platforms all over the world.
+Some courses even include job placement support, making it easier to transition into your first teaching role.

 Common TEFL jobs: